Ayndrs/CSCE435_Project_2024/Report.md

 - Radix Sort - Austin Karimi
   - I plan to implement radix sort using some parallelization strategies on a distributed memory system, utilizing grace for performance evaluation.
 I plan to utilize multiple nodes where the communication between them will occur via MPI.

+This project will compare the performance of four parallel sorting algorithms: Bitonic Sort, Sample Sort, Merge Sort, and Radix Sort.
+These algorithms will be implemented on different architectures to evaluate their scalability, speedup, and suitability for various data sets and computing environments such as testing on different processes, tasks per node.

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes